berthornhill/exam_study_guide/study_guide.md

         ol :last-child { some_property: value;  }    => selects last child of a parent tag ol :nth-child(even){    '''             }    => selects certain children of a parent tag
         input[type="submit"]:hover {    '''     }    => (selects certain attributes of tags

+        the "+" selector will select the first sibling element:
+            => example: div + p 	Selects all <p> elements that are placed immediately after <div> elements

+        the ">" selector in CSS to select all p elements that are children of the element => example: div > p 	Selects all <p> elements where the parent is a <div> element

+        the :last-child
+            => p:last-child 	Selects every <p> element that is the last child of its parent

     ex: CSS style-sheet from practice exam.